-SEO for Women Entrepreneurs: The COMPLETE Beginner’s Guide to Getting Your Business Found Online
+SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Ok so if you’re reading this, you’re probably one of the >90% of businesses that get NO organic website traffic.

-This statistic just WILD, but true.
-Here’s the research from the AHREFS blog.
+This statistic wild, but true.
+Here’s the research from

-I’m sure, like all of us - you are working your little buns off building your business.
+I’m sure, like all of us - you are working hard at building your wellness business.

 But there’s one MAJOR problem…

-Where are your clients some dude on YouTube said you’d get if you built an awesome website?
+Where are your clients some “expert” on YouTube said you’d get if you built an awesome website?

 You’re posting, you’re networking, you’re hustling, but it still feels like it’s pointless.